tytydraco/yessleep/out/Everyone_at_My_New_Office_Says_Its_Great_to_Have_Me_Back_I_Have_Never_Worked_Here_Before.md

 I am not someone who gets lucky.
 I want to be clear about that before anything else.
 Because everything that follows will sound like luck, and I need you to understand that it wasn't.

 I had been applying for analyst roles for eleven weeks when I found the listing.
-It was a mid-level firm in the kind of district that has a sense of its own importance.
+It was some mid-level firm called Aldermore and Associates.
 It was the position of Junior Analyst.
 The listing was unremarkable, except for one thing I couldn't name at the time- the language felt familiar in the way your own handwriting looks familiar.

 I told myself I was projecting.
 I wrote my cover letter, attached my CV, and submitted it at 11:47 on a Tuesday night.